Website Sponsor

 Session Overview:

 The world is changing quickly, and with that, comes people with varied views and values.
-We tend to be influenced by one group while ignoring the views of others.
-In this course, we'll discuss the various definitions of "right" and how common biases can make the gray areas that much grayer.
+From being influenced by our coworkers to the ethical impacts of AI, we'll discuss the various definitions of "right" and how common biases can make the gray areas that much grayer.
 In this presentation, we’ll discuss how ethics is not just about right or wrong, or not doing “bad” things.
 It's about pausing and paying attention to what's going on around you and becoming more aware of the everyday dilemmas that surround us as accountants.

 Learning Objectives:

-• Define what ethics is an is not
+2. Define what ethics is and is not

 • Break